The Shout

-The Shout is a 1978 British horror film directed by Jerzy Skolimowski.
+The Shout is a 1978 British horror film directed by Jerzy Skolimowski, starring Alan Bates, Susannah York and John Hurt.
 It was based on a short story by Robert Graves and adapted for the screen by Skolimowski and Michael Austin.
 The film was the first to be produced by Jeremy Thomas under his Recorded Picture Company banner.

-Premise
+Plot

-Crossley (Alan Bates), a mysterious travelling man invades the lives of a young couple, Rachel and Anthony Fielding (Susannah York and John Hurt).
+Crossley, a mysterious travelling man, invades the lives of a young couple, Rachel and Anthony Fielding.
 Anthony is a composer, who experiments with sound effects and various electronic sources in his secluded Devon studio.
 The couple provides hospitality to Crossley but his intentions are gradually revealed as more sinister.
 He claims he has learned from an Aboriginal shaman how to produce a "terror shout" that can kill anyone who hears it unprotected.